 - The FSC (forward scatter) detector is located in the axis of the laser source and detects the forward-scattered light which is proportional to size of the cell.
-Forward diffraction is due to the cell's surface membrane. - roughly 90 degrees to the laser beam.
+Forward diffraction is due to the cell's surface membrane. - The SSC (side scatter) detector is roughly 90 degrees to the laser beam.
 Side-scattering of the light is caused by lamellar structures within the cell (e.g. mitochondria, granules, vesicles, etc.) and it is proportional to the granularity of the cell.